 The words covenant and testament as found in the Ibriy and Greek scriptures are translated from the same Ibriy and Greek words, respectively.
 They mean the same thing in both languages (a contract, or agreement between two or more parties) and are interchangeable with one another.

-Prior to the law of Mosheh being given Yahuwah made several covenants or testaments with various people such as Noach (Noah), Abraham, Yitschaq (Isaac), Ya'aqob (Jacob), etc. Some of these covenants or testaments were much older than the Law of Mosheh and could reasonably be called "old testaments."
-In the scripture whenever the phrase "old testament" is used it is always referring to the Law of Mosheh.
+Prior to the Law of Mosheh being given Yahuwah made several covenants or testaments with various people such as Adam, Noach (Noah), Abraham, Yitschaq (Isaac), Ya'aqob (Jacob), etc. Some of these covenants or testaments were much older than the Law of Mosheh and could reasonably be called "old testaments."
+In the scripture whenever the phrase "old testament" is used it is always referring to the Ten Words.
 The common belief that the Old Covenant or Testament is all of the Ibriy scripture is therefore in error and can do nothing but lead to more error in the person who is trying to learn of the word of Yahuwah.